wri/Aqueduct40/README.md

 ## Resources:

+### production_scripts
+This folder contains the scripts used to transform PCR-GLOBWB outputs into Aqueduct 4.0 indicators.

+### Log of Changes
+Foldering containing summary of changes among Aqueduct versions.

+### data_dictionary_water-risk-atlas.md
+Data dictionary for the water risk atlas downloads.
+This includes baseline annual, baseline monthly, and future annual data.

 ### data_dictionary_country-rankings.md
 Data dictionary for the administrative rankings downloads.
 This includes country rankings (baseline and future), and provincal (baseline and future).

-### data_dictionary_water-risk-atlas.md
-Data dictionary for the water risk atlas downloads.
-This includes baseline annual, baseline monthly, and future annual data.

 ### data_FAQ
 Frequently Asked Questions about the data on the Water Risk Atlas and Country Rankings tools.

-### production_scripts
-This folder contains the scripts used to transform PCR-GLOBWB outputs into Aqueduct 4.0 indicators.